Teaching Students with Oysters

 Why the oyster?
 Oysters are top-notch water filters, improving water quality by removing sediment, nutrients, and plankton from the water as they feed.
 One adult oyster can filter up to 50 gallons of water a day.
-Oyster reefs provide critical habitat for a diverse collection of aquatic animals, including many important commercial and recreational fish species.
+Oyster reefs provide critical habitats for a diverse collection of aquatic animals, including many important commercial and recreational fish species.
 Oysters also are an important link in the estuarine food chain, and they are an important recreational and commercial fishery.
 Read more about our oyster habitat restoration program.

 For More Information

 The Federation works with numerous schools on its oyster projects.
 Program availability may vary depending on the schedule of our regional educators.
-If you are interested in learning more about the federation’s educational opportunities for students, please contact one of our educational coordinators: Rachel Bisesi, Sara Jean Hallas, or Bonnie Mitchell.
+If you are interested in learning more about the Federation’s educational opportunities for students, please contact one of our educational coordinators: Rachel Bisesi, Sara Hallas, or Bonnie Mitchell.
 Also, look in the oyster section of our Distance Learning Lab for educational videos and activities on oysters.